AlamoEngine-Tools/eaw.modinfo/README.md

    - The `name` comparison is case-sensitive.
    - The `version` comparison returns "equal" if both versions are either absent or both are present with the same value.
    - The `dependencies` comparison returns "equal" if both dependency lists (see [ModReference Equality](#iii22-modreference-equality)):
-     - Have the same `resolve-layout` property,
+     - Have the same `resolve-layout` property AND,
-     - Contain the exact same number of elements,
+     - Contain the exact same number of elements AND,
      - Have all elements matching in value and position.

 The second strategy is the *default* identity-checking strategy.